ucdavisdatalab/Spatial_SQL/README.md

 You already use a database if you've done GIS.
 A shapefile is essentially just a fancy a table.

 ## What is a Spatial Database?
-A spatial database is just a normal database with a column that holds the geometry information.
-The geometry/geography information is sored as a Binary Large Object (BLOB).
+A spatial database is just a normal database with a column in the tables that holds the spatial information commonly called the "geometry".
+The geometry information is sored as a Binary Large Object (BLOB).
 The geometry information allows us to relate the tables to each other based on their location and also to perform spatial analysis on our data.

 ## What is Spatial SQL?
 SQL stands for "structured query language" and it's a language that allows you to ask questions of a database.
 Spatial SQL is regular SQL but with some additional functions that perform spatial analysis.

 If you've ever written an attribute query in ArcGIS or QGIS, you've worked with SQL.
 Example: Hey GIS program, please highlight all the records in my attribute table that have "Yolo" in the "county" column!
 In SQL, we would write ```SELECT * FROM county_shapefile WHERE county = 'Yolo'; ```  It's actually quicker to write that query than to fill out the interface in the GIS.

-## Why do you want to learn spatial databases and spatial SQL?
+## Why do you want to learn to work with spatial databases and spatial SQL?
 * It's a good way to work with large amounts of data
 * Faster processing of data compared with working through a graphical user interface.
 * Typically faster to run a process in a spatial database than in a GIS program